List of National Treasures of Japan (sculptures)

 Early Heian period works before the mid-10th century appear heavy compared to Nara period statues, carved from single blocks of wood, and characterised by draperies carved with alternating round and sharply cut folds.
 Stylistically, they followed high to later Tang style.
 In the Heian period the zōbussho were replaced with temple-run and independent workshops; wood became the primary medium; and a specific Japanese style emerged.
 By the mid-10th century, the style was refined presenting a more calm and gentle appearance, with attenuated proportions.
 Jōchō was the most important sculptor of this time, and he used the yosegi technique, in which several pieces of wood are joined to sculpt a single figure.
 He was the ancestor of three important schools of Japanese Buddhist statuary: the Enpa, Inpa and Keiha school.
 The Amida Nyorai at Byōdō-in is the only extant work by Jōchō.

 Japanese sculpture experienced a renaissance during the Kamakura period, led by the Kei school.
 Partially influenced by Song dynasty China, their sculpture is characterised by realism featuring elaborate top knots, jewelry, and wavy drapery.
 Although predominantly wooden, bronze was also used as a material for the statues.
 As a novelty, portrait sculptures of prominent monks were created adjacent to the depiction of Buddhist deities.

 The term "National Treasure" has been used in Japan to denote cultural properties since 1897.

 The definition and the criteria have changed since the inception of the term.
 These sculptures adhere to the current definition, and have been designated national treasures since the Law for the Protection of Cultural Properties came into force on June 9, 1951.
 The items are selected by the Ministry of Education, Culture, Sports, Science and Technology based on their "especially high historical or artistic value".
-This list presents 140 entries of sculptures, including those from Classical and early Feudal Japan of the 7th-century Asuka period to the 13th-century Kamakura period, although the number of sculptures is higher, because groups of related sculptures have sometimes been joined to form single entries.
+This list presents 142 entries of sculptures, including those from Classical and early Feudal Japan of the 7th-century Asuka period to the 13th-century Kamakura period, although the number of sculptures is higher, because groups of related sculptures have sometimes been joined to form single entries.
 The sculptures listed depict Buddhist and Shintō deities or priests venerated as founders of temples.
+Also included in this category is a group of ancient masks.
 Some of the most ancient sculptures were imported directly from China.